-- Only individual keyed locks will be used; the key will remain in the possession of the originator/authorized person, or individual placing the locks. - Each lock will be identified by the individual placing lock. - Multiple locks are required when more than one trade or contractor must work on the same deenergized system. - Locks may only be removed by the originator, or employee responsible for the lockout. - Locks may only be removed upon completion of all system repairs/work and clean-up
+- Only individual keyed locks will be used; the key will remain in the possession of the originator/authorized person, or individual placing the locks.
+Locks must be of one key only.
+NO DUPLICATE KEYS ARE AUTHORIZED. - Each lock will be identified by the individual placing lock.

+- Multiple locks are required when more than one employee, trade or contractor must work on the same de- energized system. - Locks may only be removed by the originator, or employee responsible for the lockout. - Locks may only be removed upon completion of all system repairs/work and clean-up.